Izib/webaudit/README.md

 This is a automatic audit tools for website.
 We develop this based on sqlmap.

-# The original repo is forked from sqlmap.
+# This repo is forked from sqlmap